-Stage 7: Process Control
+Stage 6: Process Control

-Enhance is so it ignores SIGINT signals, but so that its child processes do not necessarily ignore SIGINT signals.
+Enhance ish so it ignores SIGINT signals, but so that its child processes do not necessarily ignore SIGINT signals.

-Testing: Execute ish, and type ^C at its prompt; ish should ignore the signal.
+Testing: Execute ish, and type Ctrl-c at its prompt; ish should ignore the signal.
 Create a program that intentionally enters an infinite loop.
-Use ish to execute the program.
-Type ^C to kill the program.
+Use ish to execute the infinitely looping program.
+Type Ctrl-c to kill the infinitely looping program.

-Stage 8: History (for extra credit)
+Stage 7: History (for extra credit)